bcapistrant/brfssR/README.md

 * `brfss_emspt`: The variables from the BRFSS optional state module on emptional support and life satisfaction, 2014-2017

+* `brfss_flu`: The variables from the BRFSS optional state module on place of influenza vaccination, 2016-2017

 It also includes core variables from each BRFSS year 2014-2018:

 * `brfss_core`: demographic, socioeconomic, health care, health behavior, and health status variables